 Earl: Well, you did take that kinda hard, Burt.

 : Said I was getting too hard to live with.
 Said I couldn't handle life without the threat of global war

-Averted in Lord of War.
+- Averted in Lord of War.
 Yuri kisses the screen and is completely oblivious to his son's first steps when Gorbachev announces the official fall of the USSR.
 This means tons of unwanted and unused Soviet arms lying around ripe for the taking and selling.

-Yuri's rival, Simeon Weisz, plays it straight though.
+- Yuri's rival, Simeon Weisz, plays it straight though.
 A traditional man with an ideological motivation for selling arms, he had trouble adapting to the moral greyness of the Post-Cold War world.
 His attempt to adapt by trying to sell in Yuri's turf in Liberia doesn't turn well for him.

-Brother deals with it.
+- Brother deals with it.
 It's in the background, but it's there.

 Oswald Cox: "The Russians?
 Why the fuck would she go to the Russians?
 Why the fuck!?!"

-In Man With the Screaming Brain, we are introduced to Yegor, a KGB agent who got laid off after the collapse, and now has to work as a cab driver.
+- In Man With the Screaming Brain, we are introduced to Yegor, a KGB agent who got laid off after the collapse, and now has to work as a cab driver.

 - In the spy movie Company Business (1991) Gene Hackman's character gushes about the luxurious house of an Arab Arms Dealer with its gold-plated doorknobs etc, only to find the place has been stripped bare; the owner has fallen on hard times as no-one wants to buy weapons anymore.
 Presumably the script was written before Yugoslavia fell to pieces.

-The protagonist of Hedwig and the Angry Inch had every reason to be bummed by Communism's fall.
+- The protagonist of Hedwig and the Angry Inch had every reason to be bummed by Communism's fall.
 Born a wispy little gay boy in East Germany, he was mangled in a sex change operation so that he could marry an American G.I. and escape to the west.
 A year later to the day, his husband abandons him and the Berlin Wall falls.
 Ouch.